privacyint/ota-versions/README.md

 # Versions of terms from the Privacy International collection

-The terms in this collection are tracked by Privacy International using [Open Terms Archive](https://opentermsarchive.org).
+The terms in this collection are tracked by [Privacy International](https://privacyinternational.org/) (PI) using [Open Terms Archive](https://opentermsarchive.org).

+PI has established and maintained this collection to facilitate research and advocacy work relating to our charitable objectives and in the public interest.
+We campaign for legal and technological solutions to protect people and their data from exploitation.
+The companies and policies included in this collection have been chosen because PI has either researched their activities and/or policies in the past or are considering to do so in the future.

 ## Usage